ava-labs/teleporter/contracts/src/teleporter/registry/README.md

 ### Receiving from specific Teleporter versions

-`TeleporterRegistryAppUpgradeable` also provides an initial implementation of [ITeleporterReceiver.receiveTeleporterMessage](../ITeleporterReceiver.sol) that ensures `_msgSender` is a `TeleporterMessenger` contract with a version greater than or equal to `minTeleporterVersion`.
+`TeleporterRegistryApp` also provides an initial implementation of [ITeleporterReceiver.receiveTeleporterMessage](../ITeleporterReceiver.sol) that ensures `_msgSender` is a `TeleporterMessenger` contract with a version greater than or equal to `minTeleporterVersion`.
 This supports the case where a dApp wants to upgrade to a new version of the `TeleporterMessenger` contract, but still wants to be able to receive messages from the old Teleporter contract.The dApp can override `_receiveTeleporterMessage` to implement its own logic for receiving messages from Teleporter contracts.

-## Managing a TeleporterRegistryAppUpgradeable dApp
+## Managing a TeleporterRegistryApp dApp

-dApps that implement `TeleporterRegistryAppUpgradeable` automatically use the latest Teleporter version registered with the `TeleporterRegistry`.
+dApps that implement `TeleporterRegistryApp` automatically use the latest Teleporter version registered with the `TeleporterRegistry`.
 Interaction with underlying `TeleporterMessenger` versions can be managed by setting the minimum Teleporter version, and pausing and unpausing specific versions.

 The following sections include example `cast send` commands for issuing transactions that call contract functions.
 See the [Foundry Book](https://book.getfoundry.sh/reference/cast/cast-send) for details on how to issue transactions using common wallet options.

 ### Managing the Minimum Teleporter version

-The `TeleporterRegistryAppUpgradeable` contract constructor saves the Teleporter registry in a state variable used by the inheriting dApp contract, and initializes a `minTeleporterVersion` to the highest `TeleporterMessenger` version registered in `TeleporterRegistry`. `minTeleporterVersion` is used to allow dApp's to specify the Teleporter versions allowed to interact with it.
+The `TeleporterRegistryApp` contract constructor saves the Teleporter registry in a state variable used by the inheriting dApp contract, and initializes a `minTeleporterVersion` to the highest `TeleporterMessenger` version registered in `TeleporterRegistry`. `minTeleporterVersion` is used to allow dApp's to specify the Teleporter versions allowed to interact with it.

 #### Updating `minTeleporterVersion`

-The `TeleporterRegistryAppUpgradeable.updateMinTeleporterVersion` function updates the `minTeleporterVersion` used to check which Teleporter versions can be used for sending and receiving messages. **Once the `minTeleporterVersion` is increased, any undelivered messages sent by other chains using older versions of Teleporter will never be able to be received**.
+The `TeleporterRegistryApp.updateMinTeleporterVersion` function updates the `minTeleporterVersion` used to check which Teleporter versions can be used for sending and receiving messages. **Once the `minTeleporterVersion` is increased, any undelivered messages sent by other chains using older versions of Teleporter will never be able to be received**.
 The `updateMinTeleporterVersion` function can only be called with a version greater than the current `minTeleporterVersion` and less than `latestVersion` in the Teleporter registry.

 > Example: Update the minimum Teleporter version to 2
 >